ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 }
 ```

-and running `cdoc` against the `example.c` file (left as an exercise for the
+and running `cdoc` against `example.c` (left as an exercise for the reader).
-reader).

 ## Split Buffer Into Lines
 Once we have the contents of a file in one cstring it is almost trivial to
 split it up into multiple lines.
 The newline character (`'\n'`) and a cstring's NUL terminator (`'\0'`) both
 take up one byte in memory, so if we replace every newline with a NUL byte then
-our single large file-cstring will get transformed into a bunch of little
+our file-cstring will get transformed into a bunch of little line-cstrings.
-line-cstrings almost for free.

 ```c
 // Transform the NUL-terminated text into a heap-allocated NULL-ended list of